 On September 12, 2016, we released the highlights of a five-year strategic plan (5N21 Plan) aimed at improving the Corporation's profitability along with reducing the Corporation's volatility exposure.
-The 5N21 Plan is based on three main pillars, namely: a) Optimizing balance of contribution between upstream and downstream activities b) Extracting more value from core businesses, existing assets and capabilities c) Delivering quality growth from existing growth initiatives including future M&A activities.
-The 5N21 Plan has been posted online on the Corporation's newly refurbished website and may be reviewed under the "Investors" section at www.5nplus.com.
+The 5N21 Plan is based on three main pillars, namely: a) Optimizing balance of contribution between upstream and downstream activities b) Extracting more value from core businesses and global assets c) Delivering quality growth from existing growth initiatives and future M&A activities.
+The 5N21 Plan has been posted online on the Corporation's website and may be reviewed under the "Investors" section at www.5nplus.com.